ocrobotix/nnsa/pilots/Pilot-Demos.md

 # NNSA Chatbot Assistant 🤖

 > This AI assistant is aligned with the mission of the U.S. Department of Energy’s National Nuclear Security Administration (NNSA).
-Use it to ask questions about the mission of the NNSA and the blueprint for modernization and success.
+Use it to ask questions about the agency's challenges ahead and their blueprint for success.
 >